RTO Compliance Guide: Validation Frequency, Industry Currency & Short Course Requirements

 In our latest VET Resources webinar Q&A session, CEO and compliance expert Ben joined forces with compliance specialist Shubbi to unpack three important compliance topics for the VET sector:

-1. How often to conduct pre-validation and when re-validation is required.
+1. How often should pre-validation be conducted, and when is re-validation required?

 Q1: How Often Should Pre-Validation Be Conducted?

-The frequency of pre-validation depends entirely on whether changes have been made to your tools, resources, or the training package.
+The frequency of pre-validation depends entirely on whether you have made changes to your tools, resources, or the training package.

 If you have already completed pre-validation for a unit and are starting a new cohort, you do not need to repeat the process — unless changes have been made.